Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_following/plot_gfl_lcl_10kva.rst

 10-kVA converter, LCL filter
 ============================

 This example simulates a grid-following-controlled converter connected to a strong grid through an LCL filter.
 The control system includes a phase-locked loop (PLL) to synchronize with the grid, a current reference generator, and a PI-type current controller.
-The dynamics of the LCL filter are not taken into account in the control system.
+The LCL filter dynamics are not taken into account in the control system.

 ..
-GENERATED FROM PYTHON SOURCE LINES 14-18
+GENERATED FROM PYTHON SOURCE LINES 13-15

 .. code-block:: Python

-    from motulator.grid import model, control
+    from motulator.grid import control, model, utils
-    from motulator.grid.utils import (
-        BaseValues, ACFilterPars, NominalValues, plot)